-The Assessment of Professional Teaching (APT) consists of 120 multiple choice questions and two written essays.
+The Assessment of Professional Teaching (APT) is a computer-based test that consists of 120 multiple choice questions and two written essays.
 The content covered by the APT is organized into six subareas:

 - Human Development, Characteristics of Learners, Diversity, and Assessment